sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 uncooperative environment (e.g. for a thread-safe `std::shared_ptr<T>`), but they're still very tricky to get right.

-## a subtlety with hazard pointers
+## A Subtlety with Hazard Pointers

 I think there is an issue with using hazard pointers for reference counting -- a "node" in our "data structure" (the heap) can go from